 The three beaches considered to be the most beautiful and popular for their long sandy stretches are Belle Mare beach in the east, Flic en Flac in the west and Trou aux Biches in the north-west.
 Due to the island being surrounded by a coral reef, some beaches have washed up coral on the shore and beach shoes may be necessary.

 One of the most popular beaches in Mauritius, Belle Mare is known for its long white, sandy beach and deep lagoon.
-The beach is situated on the eastern coast and stretches over 10 kilometers with the hotels of One & Only Le St Geran, the Constance Belle Mare Plage and Constance Le Prince Maurice, Veranda Palmar Beach, and Beau Rivage in close proximity.
+The beach is situated on the eastern coast and stretches over 10 kilometers with the hotels of One&Only Le St Geran, Constance Belle Mare Plage and Constance Le Prince Maurice, Veranda Palmar Beach, and LUX* Belle Mare in close proximity.
 Many water sports are possible off the beach and in the lagoon including snorkeling, diving, windsurfing, and sailing.

 The beach of Flic en Flac has long, white beaches and a beautiful blue, lagoon.
 Situated on the west coast, near to Port Louis, the beach is close to major hotels including Pearle Beach Resort & Spa, La Pirogue, Sugar Beach, Hilton Mauritius Resort & Spa, and the The Sands Resort & Spa.
 Flic en Flac is protected by a reef making the lagoon calm and ideal for swimming and snorkeling.